 The New Jersey Bar has rules for attorneys marketing online called the Rules of Professional Conduct.
-These bar rules in New Jersey are related to website design and internet marketing.
+These bar rules for lawyers in New Jersey are related to website design and internet marketing.
 The rules are found at Rule 7.1 through Rule 7.5.
 Additional information can be found in the comments and the Ethics Advisory Opinions interpreting the rules.
 The rules in New Jersey track closely with the Model Rules from the American Bar Association.

 The Advertising Committee has the exclusive authority to consider requests for advisory opinions and ethics grievances concerning the compliance of advertisements and other related communications with Rules of Professional Conduct including: